-Tania Small: As a child, I wanted to know why things worked the way they did and how to fix them if there were problems.
-That’s why I naturally gravitated towards science and medicine.
+As a child, I wanted to know why things worked the way they did and how to fix them if there were problems.
+That’s why I naturally gravitated toward science and medicine.
 Science encourages us to seek out the answers to life’s conundrums.
 And medicine gives us the ammunition to solve them.

 What is your advice for young women and girls interested in science?

-Tania Small: Your most powerful tools are your mind and your passion!
+Your most powerful tools are your mind and your passion.
 You can use those tools to impact this world and drive change that your predecessors could not even conceive.

 As a woman, you have the right to all that this world offers.
 You design the path that you choose to walk.
 Never allow anyone to tether you to their expectations.
-Science levels the plane, so your ability or fate isn’t determined by your gender, religion or race.
+Science levels the playing field, so your ability or fate isn’t determined by your gender, religion or race.

 What is your favorite part of your job at Novartis?

-Tania Small: While it is challenging to be a young woman in this field, all while being a mother, daughter, sister and friend, I embrace the opportunity to break down those barriers that lie before me and help open the doors for so many young, brilliant, talented and eager young minds.
+While it is challenging to be a young woman in this field, all while being a mother, daughter, sister and friend, I embrace the opportunity to break down those barriers that lie before me and help open the doors for so many brilliant, talented and eager young minds.

 People may be surprised to know that I used to be a ballet dance teacher!